bryanxtong/spring-boot-artemis-clustered-topic/README.md

+ERROR:::After upgrade, there is one problem which all the subscriber could not get all the messages. (update me for any solution, after spring boot 2.0)

 # Spring Boot Artemis Clustered Topic
   A sample project to demonstrate the asynchronous communication between two spring boot apps producer and consumer through Apache ActiveMQ Artemis 2.35.0 using `topic` (publish-subscribe) in a cluster mode.